 India is a large market with its vast population and has its own distinctive style and identity in fashion.
 As a hub of textile manufacturing companies, the Indian fashion industry has a large influence in the global fashion scene.
-Mumbai the commercial capital of the country also serves as the fashion capital.
-The global nature of the city handles the diverse nature of the different cultures of India very well.
+Indian fashion is famous for its elaborately embroidered clothes made of luxurious fabrics in a splash of multi colors.

 Lakmé India Fashion Week and Amazon India Fashion week are held in Mumbai.
 Mumbai is also a shoppers paradise brimming with world-class and native brands and their flagship stores.